Skip to Content

 Remember, it's important to consult with a qualified workplace harassment attorney before making any legal decisions, as they can use their comprehensive knowledge of local, state, and federal employment laws to employ the most effective strategy on your behalf.

-How Proof Do I Need in a Harassment & Discrimination Claim?
+What Proof Do I Need in a Harassment & Discrimination Claim?

 If you believe you have been subjected to workplace harassment or discrimination, collecting evidence is crucial to building a strong claim.
 The following types of proof can help demonstrate that you were treated unfairly or harassed:

-• Documented Incidents: Keep a detailed record of each incident of harassment or discrimination, including dates, times, locations, and the people involved.
+• Documented incidents: Keep a detailed record of each incident of harassment or discrimination, including dates, times, locations, and the people involved.
 This log can be critical in establishing a pattern of behavior over time.
 Include details about the nature of the harassment or discrimination and how it affected your work environment or job performance.

-• Witness Testimony: If coworkers, supervisors, or others witnessed the harassment or discriminatory actions, their statements can strengthen your case.
+• Witness testimony: If coworkers, supervisors, or others witnessed the harassment or discriminatory actions, their statements can strengthen your case.
 Witnesses can confirm your account of the incidents and provide additional credibility to your claim.

-• Email, Text Messages, or Other Written Communications: Harassing or discriminatory behavior may be communicated through written channels.
+• Email, text messages, or other written communications: Harassing or discriminatory behavior may be communicated through written channels.
 Save any inappropriate emails, text messages, social media posts, or written correspondence demonstrating the behavior.
 Even if the offensive content was sent in a private or non-work-related setting, it can still be used as evidence.

-• Performance Reviews or Employment Records: In discrimination cases, discrepancies between performance reviews and job actions like termination, demotion, or disciplinary measures can support your claim.
+• Performance reviews or employment records: In discrimination cases, discrepancies between performance reviews and job actions like termination, demotion, or disciplinary measures can support your claim.
 If your employer used vague or unjustified reasons to justify negative job actions, this could serve as proof of discriminatory intent.

-• Photos, Videos, or Audio Recordings: In some situations, visual or audio evidence may be available to demonstrate harassment or discriminatory behavior.
+• Photos, videos, or audio recordings: In some situations, visual or audio evidence may be available to demonstrate harassment or discriminatory behavior.
 For example, a video of someone making inappropriate remarks or an audio recording of a hostile confrontation may be compelling evidence.
 Remember New York's laws regarding recording without consent before collecting audio or video evidence.

-• Medical or Psychological Records: If the harassment or discrimination led to emotional distress, anxiety, depression, or other mental health issues, medical records from a therapist or healthcare provider can support your claim.
+• Medical or psychological records: If the harassment or discrimination led to emotional distress, anxiety, depression, or other mental health issues, medical records from a therapist or healthcare provider can support your claim.
 These records may demonstrate the behavior's impact on your mental and emotional well-being.

 For trusted legal guidance, reach out to a knowledgeable discrimination lawyer in New York at IX Legal.
-Call (646) 766-8308 or contact us immediately to schedule your consultation.
+Call (646) 760-3456 or contact us immediately to schedule your consultation.

 Frequently Asked Questions